 Where are you from?

-· What was the project/product that you enjoyed working with the most?
+What was the project that you enjoyed the most?

-· What do you think is the biggest challenge for a maker in the 21st Century?
+What do you think is the biggest challenge for an artist in the 21st Century?

-· What piece of advice would you give to anybody that wants to become a maker?
+What piece of advice would you give to anybody that wants to become an artist/ tailor?